 - Once the tomato mixture has softened, pass it through a food strainer, food mill, or fine meshed sieve to separate peel and seeds from the pulp.

-- Return the strained pulp to the saucepan, along with the brown sugar, mustard, paprika, and cider vinegar.
+- Return the strained pulp to the saucepan, along with the brown sugar, mustard, paprika, cider vinegar, and spice pouch.
 Stir to combine over med-high heat.
 Bring to a boil, reduce to a simmer, and continue for 45 minutes, stirring occasionally to prevent scorching.
 Remove the pouch.

 - At this point, continue to simmer until the ketchup has reached the consistency you prefer.
 This could take anywhere from 30 minutes to several hours.